-Located to the southeast of the Fox, the Black Riders property is underlain by a large magnesium-rich ultramafic complex containing nickel and chrome values in outcrops in an area approximately one km by three km in dimension.
+Located to the southeast of the Fox, the Black Riders property is underlain by a large magnesium-rich ultramafic complex containing nickel and chrome values in outcrops in an area approximately one km by three km.
 On June 10th 2014, the Company announced results of petrographic work from several samples.
 The samples were found to contain, in part, nickel occurring as iron-nickel alloy and awaruite.
-These minerals are of interest for their ability to be concentrated using magnetic and gravity methods, unlike traditional nickel sulphide deposits.
-The preliminary results are thought to be encouraging and further sampling and testing for the abundance of nickel-iron alloy minerals is planned.
+These minerals are of interest for their amenability to be concentrated by magnetic and gravimetric methods, unlike traditional nickel sulphide deposits.
+The preliminary results are encouraging and further sampling and testing for the abundance of nickel-iron alloy minerals is planned.